Digicreon/Arkiv/README.md

 How it works
 ------------

-The whole idea is:
+### Abstract
 - Generate backup data from local files and databases.
 - Store data on the local drive for a few days, in order to be able to restore fresh data very quickly.
 - Store data on Amazon S3 for a few weeks, if you need to restore them easily.
 - Store data on Amazon Glacier for ever.
 It's an incredibly cheap storage that should be used instead of Amazon S3 for long-term conservancy.

+### Step-by-step
-1. **Starting**
+**Starting**
-   1. Arkiv is launched every day by Crontab.
+1. Arkiv is launched every day (or every hour) by Crontab.
-   2. It creates a directory dedicated to the backups of the day.
+2. It creates a directory dedicated to the backups of the day (or the backups of the hour).

-2. **Backup**
+**Backup**
 1. Each configured path is `tar`'ed and compressed, and the result is stored in the dedicated directory.
 2. *If MySQL backups are configured*, the needed databases are dumped and compressed, in the same directory.
 3. Checksums are computed for all the generated files.
 These checksums are useful to verify that files are not corrupted after being transfered over a network.

-3. **Archiving**
+**Archiving**
 1. *If Amazon Glacier is configured*, all the generated backup files (not the checksums file) are sent to Amazon Glacier.
-For each one of them, a JSON file is created with the answer; these files are important, because they contain the archiveId needed to restore the file.
+For each one of them, a JSON file is created with the response content; these files are important, because they contain the *archiveId* needed to restore the file.
 2. *If Amazon S3 is configured*, the whole directory (backup files + checksums file + Amazon Glacier JSON files) is copied to Amazon S3.

-4. **Purge**
+**Purge**
 1. After a configured delay, backup files are removed from the local disk drive.
 2. *If Amazon S3 is configured*, all backup files are removed from Amazon S3 after a configured delay.
 The checksums file and the Amazon Glacier JSON files are *not* removed, because they are needed to restore data from Amazon Glacier and check their integrity.

 Prerequisites